The Beginners Guide to Web Hosting: How To Start and Create Your Own Website.

 It’s pretty efficient for a growing site.

-4. WordPress Hosting
+4. Wordpress Hosting

 So this kind of hosting is pretty straight forward, since wordpress sites are now 30% of the internet (source) it is no surprise that there are dedicated servers just for wordpress websites.